Canton-Public-Library/CPL-Circ-Collection/README.md

 by the CPL Streamlit app.

 ## Data Files
-There are two versions of the file containing all the daily circulation data:
+There are three versions of the file containing all the daily circulation data:
 1. **Working data file** `\\cpl-circserv\SHINY\Circ Shiny Dashboard\Data\CPLCircShinyDashboardData\CPL Circ Data.csv`

       This is the version that the application modifies directly.
 Awaits cleaning